Tylenol/Acetaminophen ADHD and Autism Lawsuit

 What is Tylenol?

 Tylenol is a type of over-the-counter drug that contains acetaminophen.
 This medication acts as a pain reliever and fever reducer.
 Acetaminophen is one of the most common drug ingredients in the United States and is found in over 600 medications.
-The Consumer Healthcare Products Association estimates that 52 million consumers take acetaminophen every week.
+The Consumer Healthcare Products Association estimates that 52 million consumers take acetaminophen weekly.
 People take Tylenol, or acetaminophen, to alleviate discomforts like:

 • Headaches